+and substitute this expression in the equation \eqref{equationofmotion}, keeping the leading order zero in the product $\mathcal{O}(\theta\cdot\epsilon)$.
+This leads to the approximate equation

+The error in such approximation is of higher order $\theta \cdot\,\epsilon$, each factors assumed to be small.
+Therefore, for formal purposes equation \eqref{equationofmotion} can be substituted by \eqref{approximationofequationofmotion}.

-This equation can be seen as an approximation for \eqref{equationofmotion} at leading order in $\epsilon_0$.
-It is useful, since for this approximated equation \eqref{approximationofequationofmotion} one can use existence and uniqueness theorem of ODE theory \cite{Chicone} to state the following result, \begin{proposicion} Let $z_1$ and $z_2$ be two solutions of the equation of \eqref{equationofmotion} with the same initial conditions.
-Then they differ by a smooth function on the radiation reaction term $\frac{2}{3}e^2 \,a^2$. \end{proposicion} {\bf Proof}.
-Each of the solutions of equation \eqref{equationofmotion} can be approximated by a solution of equation of the equation \eqref{approximationofequationofmotion} and the difference is given locally as a power on $\epsilon=\frac{2}{3}e^2 \,a^2$, starting at least at power $1$ in $\epsilon$.
-By uniqueness of solutions of ODE \cite{Chicone}, given a fixed initial conditions $(x^\mu(\tau_0),\dot{x}^\mu(\tau_0))$ the solution exits and is unique (in a finite interval of time $\tau$).
-In such interval the two solutions differ by a polynomial on $\frac{2}{3}e^2 \,a^2$ in a short time interval. $\Box$
+Note that of the equation of motion, the second derivative $\ddot{x}$ is isolated.
+Therefore, for this approximated equation \eqref{approximationofequationofmotion} one can apply existence and uniqueness theorem of ODE theory \cite{Hartman} to prove the following consequence, \begin{proposicion} Let $z_1$ and $z_2$ be two solutions of the equation \eqref{equationofmotion} with the same initial conditions.
+Then they differ locally by a small function of the expression $\theta\cdot\epsilon$. \end{proposicion} \begin{proof} Let us consider the solutions $z_1$ and $z_2$ of equation \eqref{equationofmotion} with the same initial conditions.
+They can be approximated by one solution $\tilde{z}$ of equation of the equation \eqref{approximationofequationofmotion}, since the unique initial conditions.
+Furthermore, the difference in the solutions $\tilde{z}^\mu-z^\mu_1$ and $\tilde{z}^\mu-z^\mu_2$ is controlled by $\theta\cdot \epsilon$.
+Thus for small values of the difference $\theta\cdot \epsilon$, there is a small difference of the corresponding solutions of the equations \eqref{equationofmotion} and \eqref{approximationofequationofmotion}.
+By uniqueness of solutions of ODE \cite{Hartman}, given a fixed initial conditions the solution to \eqref{approximationofequationofmotion} exits and is unique (in a finite interval of time $\tau$).
+In such interval the two possibly different solutions of the original equation \eqref{equationofmotion} differ by a small function of the expression $\theta\cdot \epsilon$. \end{proof}